Jawadhi Hills Model Village Project

 - To make the model village(s) a “hub” that can inspire positive development in other Jawadhi villages and attract resources for this type of sustainable development

-This comprehensive Model Villages Program is currently being implemented in four separate villages to demonstrate the benefits of improved hygiene, social & educational programs, and employment training for villagers.
+This comprehensive Model Villages Project is currently being implemented in four separate villages to demonstrate the benefits of improved hygiene, social & educational programs, and employment training for villagers.

 Please consider making a charitable gift to the Jawadhi Hills Model Village Program.
 Click on the donate button below.